pywood21/holz_202209/Manscriput/manuscript.md

 ## Abstract

 A deep-learning based semantic segmentation approach (U-Net) was used to partition anatomical features in cross section of hinoki during micro three-point bending test.
 With the help of Crocker-Grier linking algorithm, thousands of cells were successfully extracted.
 Then, several parameters (area, eccentricity, major/minor axis length, vertical/horizontal bounding box length) were used to evaluate the intensity of their deformation.
 Finally, 2D mapping of a deformation intensity distribution was successfully built.
-The novel approach developed in this study showed the great possibility for understanding the relationship between anatomical features and mechanical behavior of wood.
+By analyzing the cell deformation of flat-, quarter-sawn and rift-sawn, we have have confirmed the orientation of annual ring affect the flexural behavior of wood in transverse direction.
+The quarter-swan showed the largest MOE and MOR.
+The ray tissue aligned against the loading might play an important role in the restriction of the cell wall deformation.
+The rift-sawn specimen showed smallest MOE and MOR and its reason might be the loading of specimen in the in-plane off-axial direction, which induces the shear deformation of the cell wall.
+For all three types of specimens, the fracture has high possibility occurring at the tension part that showed large cell deformation.
+Therefore, the novel method developed in this study might be adapted to the fractures prediction of the wood specimen.
+Furthermore, with varying the test wood species such approach provides a great possibility to unveil the relationship between anatomical features and mechanical behavior of wood in transverse direction.

 ## Keywords: